RARSriprada/AcurationInternship/README.md

 ## Output
 Initially  **combined_output.json** is generated after running the web_parser.py This JSON file is the initial output after running web_parser.py.
 It serves as the consolidated knowledge base, containing all the extracted and summarized information from both the web scraping and PDF parsing processes.
-**Purpose: To store the organized and summarized data in a machine-readable format for subsequent querying by the AI agent.**
+**Purpose:** To store the organized and summarized data in a machine-readable format for subsequent querying by the AI agent.
 Later an Ai generated output for **agent_pipeline.py** After combined_output.json is generated, agent_pipeline.py uses its content to answer user questions.
 The "AI-generated output" refers to the natural language response produced by the Large Language Model (Google Gemini) based on its analysis of the data contained within combined_output.json.
-**Purpose: To provide direct, conversational answers to user queries, leveraging the summarized information from both web and PDF sources.**
+**Purpose:** To provide direct, conversational answers to user queries, leveraging the summarized information from both web and PDF sources.

 ## Sample Input
-**web_parser.py:**
+#### web_parser.py:
 ->pdf path(Resume File)
 ->web path(Web Article)
-**agent_pipeline.py**
+#### agent_pipeline.p
 ->Can you tell me about the key points mentioned in the web article summary?

 ## Sample output